bikram0000/Code-Scanner/README.md

 # Code-Scanner
-Here we can scan qr or bar code for a product id and product price. i used zxing Library.
+Here we can scan qr or bar code for a product id and product price.
+I used zxing Libraryfor scanning codes.